getsentry/sentry-replay/README.md

 ## Sessions

 A session starts when the Session Replay SDK is first loaded and initialized.
-The session will continue as long as the user is actively interacting[^1] with the application *OR* until a maximum of 30 minutes have elapsed.
+The session will continue until 5 minutes passes without any user interactions[^1] with the application *OR* until a maximum of 30 minutes have elapsed.
 Closing the browser tab will end the session immediately according to the rules for [SessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage).

 [^1]: An 'interaction' refers to either a mouse click or a browser navigation event.